jonrau1/ElectricEye/docs/setup/Setup_AWS.md

 # ElectricEye Cloud Security Posture Management for AWS

-This documentation is dedicated to using ElectricEye for evaluation of AWS Environments using CSPM and External Attack Surface Management (EASM) capabilities, as well as running ElectricEye *in* AWS
+This documentation is dedicated to using ElectricEye for evaluation of AWS Environments using CSPM and External Attack Surface Management (EASM) capabilities.

 ## Table of Contents